ethangraham2001/ba5-summaries/markdown/cs307-midterm.md

 executed ***before*** the lines $A = 1$ and $B = 1$.
 This means that `0, 0` is a
 valid output.
 How is this possible?
 Memory access overlapping.

+It goes as follows:

+0. Both A and B start in the shared state of both processors' caches.
+1. Both $P_0$ and $P_1$ issue their writes into the point-to-point network simultaneously
+2. Both CPUs issue their reads.
+Since their caches are non-blocking, they hit before the the writes have finished.

+Thus they both return `A = B = 0`.